3 held for firing at public in Delhi | Law-Order

 Three men Aabid, Aman and Dilfaraz received injuries on their leg, thigh and back and are under treatment.
 Of these, Aabid is Shahid's brother, they said.

+Deputy Commissioner of Police (North) Sagar Singh Kalsi said the accused have been booked under Section 307 (attempt to murder) of the Indian Penal Code and Arms Act.
+Our teams are conducting raids to nab their remaining associates, he added.

-A country-made pistol, a mobile phone and a couple of two-wheelers have been seized from the accused, a police official said.
+A country-made pistol, a mobile phone and a couple of two-wheelers have been seized from the accused, the DCP said.

 He said the incident, captured on CCTV cameras, helped the police in identifying the accused and ascertaining the sequence of events.